 The two primary categories of no-medical life insurance are simplified issue life insurance and guaranteed issue life insurance:

 Simplified issue life insurance does not require a physical examination; however, unlike Guaranteed Issue Life Insurance, you will be asked a series of questions about your medical history and current health condition.
 This type of life insurance is designed for people who want a quick approval process and a short underwriting period.
 In some cases, you can be insured in a matter of days rather than weeks or months.
 Depending on the life insurance company, simplified life insurance can be purchased as a term or permanent policy.

 Simplified Issue policies offer higher coverage amounts and lower premiums than Guaranteed Issue policies, making them an attractive option for individuals in semi-good health.
 This type of life insurance is ideal for people who do not want to undergo a medical exam, are unsure what type of policy they qualify for, or simply need life insurance quickly.

 Guaranteed issue life insurance does not require a physical examination or a questionnaire about your health and medical history.
 Your coverage is guaranteed, as the name implies.
 Similar to simplified life insurance, this coverage can be obtained quickly, so you won’t have to wait a long time or stress over being initially rejected.
 Sadly, this results in more expensive rates and less coverage.
 This is because offering insurance to individuals who want it carries a significant amount of risk.
 The payout process may take longer as well.

+Guaranteed Issue Life Insurance is an excellent option for those who are unable to qualify for traditional life insurance policies due to their medical history.
 This kind of life insurance is best for people who don’t qualify for anything else or who want to at least partially provide for their family in the event of their death.